-RICHMOND, Va., Aug.
-14, 2018 /PRNewswire/ -- Genworth Financial, Inc. (NYSE: GNW) and China Oceanwide Holdings Group Co., Ltd. (Oceanwide) today announced they have agreed to a sixth waiver and agreement of each party's right to terminate the previously announced merger agreement.
-The sixth waiver and agreement extends the previous deadline of August 15, 2018 to December 1, 2018 to allow additional time to complete the regulatory review process.
+RICHMOND, Va., Dec.
+23, 2019 /PRNewswire/ -- Genworth Financial, Inc. (NYSE: GNW) and China Oceanwide Holdings Group Co.
+Ltd (Oceanwide) today announced they have agreed to a 13th waiver and agreement of each party's right to terminate the previously announced merger agreement.
+The 13th waiver and agreement extends the previous deadline of December 31, 2019 to no later than March 31, 2020.

 About Genworth Financial

 Genworth Financial, Inc. (NYSE: GNW) is a Fortune 500 insurance holding company committed to helping families achieve the dream of homeownership and address the financial challenges of aging through its leadership positions in mortgage insurance and long term care insurance.
 Headquartered in Richmond, Virginia, Genworth traces its roots back to 1871 and became a public company in 2004.
 For more information, visit genworth.com.